 Do you want to feel confident and certain in your prayer life?
 Here are three prayer secrets from Gloria Copeland’s prayer closet that will revolutionize your prayer life.

 The Bible is the best-selling book of all time.
 So, how could Gloria Copeland have prayer secrets if they are based on the Bible?
 Well, a secret is something that is hidden.
 And while a physical copy of the Bible is not hidden to most, some of the revelations found in the Bible may be.
 Why?
 Because revelation comes with time spent studying and meditating the Word.
-We’ve compiled three prayer “secrets” or revelations Gloria has found from God’s Word that she uses and talks about most for your personal use.
+For your personal use, we’ve compiled three prayer “secrets” or revelations Gloria has found from God’s Word that she uses and talks about most.
 We hope these revelations will help you utilize the power of prayer, as you seek to live an abundant life in Christ!

 God Wants to Answer Your Prayers